dell/csm-docs/content/docs/resiliency/_index.md

 ### PowerFlex Support

 PowerFlex is a highly scalable array that is very well suited to Kubernetes deployments.
-The CSM for Resiliency support for PowerFlex leverages the following PowerFlex features:
+The CSM for Resiliency support for PowerFlex leverages these PowerFlex features:

 * Very quick detection of Array I/O Network Connectivity status changes (generally takes 1-2 seconds for the array to detect changes)
 * A robust mechanism if Nodes are doing I/O to volumes (sampled over a 5-second period).